ggoupy/CSNN-VDSP/README.md

 # CSNN with VDSP

-This is the code for the paper *Unsupervised and efficient learning in sparsely activated convolutional spiking neural networks enabled by voltage-dependent plasticity rule*.
+This is the code for the paper *Unsupervised and efficient learning in sparsely activated convolutional spiking neural networks enabled by voltage-dependent synaptic plasticity*.

 ## Getting started